7be/PMsa/Manual/manual.md

 # Software Installation
 ## Master
-Generate a rsa key-pair and push the public key via ssh-copy-id to your designated master system.
+Generate a rsa key-pair and push the public key via `ssh-copy-id` to your designated master system.
 The private key will be used by the measurement clients.
-Run the install_master.sh script via 'ssh pi@IP_OF_MASTER_SYSTEM 'sudo bash -s' < install_master.sh'.
+Run the `install_master.sh` script via `ssh pi@IP_OF_MASTER_SYSTEM 'sudo bash -s' < install_master.sh`.